mopidy/mopidy/docs/config.rst

     when changing tracks, lower this value.
     A value of 0 seems can work fine, although we recommend a minimum value of 250ms so small internet disturbances will not disturb your audio stream.
-    The default is 5000 milliseconds, which was the old hardcoded value (mopidy versions 3.1.0 or lower).

 Logging section